-“Why is my aux port in car not working?” is one of the frequently asked questions when you encounter issues with your car’s auxiliary port.
+Aux port in car not working is one of the frequently faced situations that turns your commute to boring due to the issues with your car’s auxiliary port.
 The aux port is important because it allows you to play music or audio from your phone or other devices in your car.

 When the aux port isn’t working, it can be annoying and makes it hard to listen to your favorite songs or podcasts while you’re driving.
 In this article, we will discuss the common reasons why the aux port might not be working and some ways to fix it.